EarthScope/ispaq/README.md

 ```
 R CMD INSTALL seismicRoll_1.1.2.tar.gz
-R CMD INSTALL IRISSeismic_1.3.9.tar.gz
+R CMD INSTALL IRISSeismic_1.4.0.tar.gz
 R CMD INSTALL IRISMustangMetrics_2.0.3.tar.gz
 ```

-### Alternative 2 for MacOSX, Linux, or Windows (untested).
+### Alternative 2 for MacOSX, Linux, or Windows (untested on Windows).
 Creating an environment by hand

 This method requires more user input but lets you see what is being installed.